 Source: MSCI, Elara Resarch.
-Total Market-Cap, data as of 30 June 2024.
+Total Market-Cap, data as of 31 July 2024.
 Indices are unmanaged and used for illustrative purposes only and are not intended to be indicative of any fund's performance.
 It is not possible to invest directly in an index.
 Past performance is not a reliable indicator of future results.
 The DSP Strategy has been implemented since 14 Nov 2006 through certain products managed by DSP Investment Managers Pvt.
 Ltd., which are not available for investment in any jurisdiction except for India.
 Trailing ROE and EPS have been provided.
-For MSCI India Index, excludes ROE for Hindustan Unilever ROE of 95.8% which is an outlier value.
-Also, top 10 weights have been rebalanced to 100 for the purposes of the portfolio ROE and EPS calculations.
+Top 10 weights have been rebalanced to 100 for the purposes of the portfolio ROE and EPS calculations.